If there’s one experience that unites social work school students, it’s a feeling of chronic overwhelm.

-Social work school is certainly a challenging experience.
-But engaging fully with that experience will pay dividends.
+Social work school is a challenging experience, but engaging fully with that experience is sure to pay dividends.

 The degree to which you exercise curiosity, organization, dedication, and resourcefulness now can help determine your ability to overcome many of the obstacles you’ll encounter later in the field.

-You should treat your MSW as a trial run; a chance to internalize and embody principles so often preached by this profession.
-You can do this by advocating for yourself, while striving to empower others.
+Treat your MSW as a trial run; a chance to internalize and embody principles so often preached by this profession.
+You can do this by advocating for yourself as you also strive to empower others.